Google urges end to authors' digital book lawsuit

 Among the libraries whose works have been scanned are those of Harvard University, Oxford University, Stanford University, the University of California, the University of Michigan, and the New York Public Library, Google has said.

-The United States, Amazon.com Inc and Microsoft Corp had been among those to raise antitrust concerns about the settlement.
+The United States, Amazon.com Inc (AMZN.O) and Microsoft Corp (MSFT.O) had been among those to raise antitrust concerns about the settlement.

 Chin began overseeing the Google case as a trial judge and kept jurisdiction after he was elevated in 2010 to the federal appeals court in New York.